rikdewit/personal-blog-rikdewit/content/posts/static-blog-with-hugo-and-github-pages.md

           cname: <your_blog_domain_name>
 ```

-Change `CNAME` to your domain name if you don't want to use `<github_username>.github.io` as your url\
+Change `CNAME` to your domain name if you don't want to use `<github_username>.github.io` as your url.\
-Also make a CNAME record in your DNS-settings of your DNS-provider pointing to your the url
+Also make a CNAME record in your DNS-settings of your DNS-provider pointing to the url.

 Change your baseURL in `config.toml` to your domain name.
 ```